-For the prior version of this report, we included a robustness test using Open Sources.
-However, Open Sources has evaluated many fewer sites, and the last update prior to this report was April 28, 2017.14 With version 2, we omit Open Sources entirely.
+For the first version of this report, we included a robustness test using Open Sources.
+However, Open Sources has evaluated many fewer sites, and the last update prior to this report was April 28, 2017.15 Beginning with version 2, we omit Open Sources entirely.